9tigerio/db2rest/README.md

 DB2Rest works hand in glove with modern vector databases and LLM implementations to provide consistent Web APIs to deliver smart applications.

-## Simplify Integration
+## Secure Database Gateway

 DB2Rest works as a secure database gateway.
 This helps enterprises to open up data to internal developers and partners in a safe and agile way which was not possible earlier.

+## Simplify Integration

-Complex and maintenance-heavy file-based data exchange can be replaced with DB2Rest.
-Applications can be loosely coupled by reducing direct database based integration.
+Complex, error-prone maintenance-heavy file-based data exchange can be replaced with DB2Rest.
+Integrations can be loosely coupled by reducing direct database based integration.

 ## Easy Database DevOps and Documentation